prashant-kikani/prashant-kikani.github.io/_posts/2020-12-12-how-finance-system-works.markdown

 Low supply, high demand -> higher the price.

 Whole <b><a href="https://prashantkikani.com/blog/stock-market" target="_blank">stock market</a></b> works on this very principle.
 For people who don't have much idea about what the stock market is, it's a market for stocks/shares.
 Where shares of public companies are traded.
 A share is basically part of a company.
 When we buy a share of a company, we own a certain percentage of that company.
-Market valuations / market caps of companies are calculated based on the price of the share in the stock markets.
+Market valuations/market caps of companies are calculated based on the price of the share in the stock markets.

 In a <a href="https://prashantkikani.com/blog/stock-market" target="_blank">stock market</a>, an investor decides what should be the ideal price of a share of a company, and tries to bid at that price to buy the share.
 At the same time, thousands or millions of other people are doing that same work.
 And whatever the majority decided price is for that moment, will be the price of that share at that moment.

-Above process is happening at every second.
+The above process is happening every second.
 That's why the price of shares fluctuates every second.
 The slope of the share price graph shows the general sentiment of the public about that share.

 We <b>believe</b> that this price has to be correct as the majority of the people believe that.
 Now, if that price is not correct and the majority is wrong, eventually, the bubble will burst and it will saturate to its actual price.

 That's why some people believe that a share is overvalued(i.e. bear markets) or undervalued(i.e. bull markets).
-They make bets according to their beliefs, and eventually whoever made correct predictions will make money in the future.
+They make bets according to their beliefs, and eventually whoever makes correct predictions will make money in the future.

-Brands like Supreme, Apple use the same supply-demand principle.
+Brands like Supreme, and Apple use the same supply-demand principle.
 They generate limited products compared to demand so, prices will be higher and so will their profit margins.
 Profit margins will be higher in low supply, high demand because, fundamental building cost of the product is not changing, just the price of selling is going up.

 The development cost of a $999 priced iPhone is far less than that at around $500 to $600.
 They can charge that much money because of the comparatively high demand of the product.